msmcs-robotics/blog/content/post/sumo_robot_competition.md

 ### **Article 13 (Flexibility of the Rules)**

-The judges have the final call over any unexpected situations.
+The judges have the final call over any unexpected situations.ons.ons.